readingcapital/readingcapital.github.io/volume-1/index.md

 Value is a quality of the commodity, but it is a social quality: power of access to social wealth.
-Before this quality can be activated it must be expresed.
+Before this quality can be activated it must be expressed.
 Commodities must express their value-being – they are not only themselves but a claim to social wealth.
 They must express this in a way which is unified, so that they all make the same claim towards each other.